 The Ozzmosis archive was very large, but most of its messages dated from the 2000s.
 In 2015, I calculated that only about 7% (215,000) of the Ozzmosis messages were dated prior to 2000, as shown in the bar chart above.
-The 300,000 messages in my scrapes dated mostly from the mid-1990s, close to the height of the BBS scene, and were not repeats of messages in the Ozzmosis archive.
-It had been my hope that Andrew would parse and integrate my scraped FidoNet messages into his archive.
+The 300,000 messages in my archives dated mostly from the mid-1990s, close to the height of the BBS scene, and were not repeats of messages in the Ozzmosis archive.
+It had been my hope that Andrew would parse and integrate my cache of FidoNet messages into his archive.

 See some of Break Into Chat's other special collections.